 While observing all these symptoms help, the best way to tell that you’re in ketosis is by testing your ketone levels.
 Ketones appear in your blood, urine, and breath.

-Measuring blood ketone levels using a special meter is the most accurate way of testing.
+Measuring blood ketone levels using ketone meters is the most accurate way of testing.
 This detects beta-hydroxybutyrate (BHB), the most abundant ketone present in the blood.

 Ketone levels should range from between 0.5 mmol/L to 3.0 mmol/L.